hackerb9/mimesweeper/README.md

 keeping configuration files under /usr instead of /etc, this script must be run again if wine is upgraded.

+Mimesweeper is safe to run as a cronjob, but it will only remove a user's MIME associations when run from the user's account.

 ## Discussion

 PROBLEMS, POSSIBLE SOLUTIONS, AND PITFALLS